 Remark.
-The above discussion on composition control has only concerned itself with minimizing the steady-state cost J. In addition, there are dynamic and controllability considerations and these generally favour overpurifying the products.
-The reason is simply that a "back-off" from the purity specifications makes composition control simpler.
+The above discussion on composition control has only concerned itself with minimizing the steady-state cost J. In addition, there are controllability considerations, and these generally favour overpurifying the products.
+The reason is simply that tight composition control is then less important, because the product specifications will be satisfied more easily.
 Overpurification generally requires more energy, but for columns with many stages (relative to the required separation) the optimum in J is usually very flat, so the additional cost may be very small.
 Before deciding on the composition setpoints it is therefore recommended to perform a sensitivity analysis for the cost J with the product purity as a degree of freedom.